 in many survivors, the feeling of being "lost."

-Sexual Assault and
+Assault and the Body

 The words "the scene of the crime"

 speak volumes in criminal investigations and